You can install agents on *nix, Windows, or macOS.

 Install macOS agents

-You can install macOS agents from Finder or from the command line.
+You can install macOS agents from Finder, the command line or Homebrew.

 Install macOS agents from Finder